Platform-OS/platformos-documentation/pages/getting-started/users/sign-in-after-sign-up.md

 ### GraphQL mutation

-Because we are executing `user_session_create` query, it needs to be created.
-It should take two arguments: `email` and `password` - both strings.
+We are executing `user_session_create` query, so it needs to be created.
+It takes two obligatory arguments: `email` and `password` - both strings.

 ```graphql
 mutation user_session_create($email: String!, $password: String!) {